The most interesting new hardware announcement at Google I/O 2017 was reserved for Google's Daydream VR platform.

 And contrary to what we expected it wasn't anything to do with Google's own existing Daydream headset - but the announcement that new Daydream headsets are incoming from HTC Vive and Lenovo.
 Exciting!

-What's more, Google announced these will be part of a new category of VR devices, standalone headsets. the new headsets won't need a phone inside them - or to be tethered to a PC.
+What's more, Google announced these will be part of a new category of VR devices, standalone headsets.
+In other words, the new headsets won't need a phone inside them - or to be tethered to a PC.

 Here's a teaser video: